mayankjoshi95/machine-learning/README.md

 3. THEN WE FIT AND TRIN THE MODEL AND WE EVALUATE ITS PERFORMANCE ABSED ON THE TEST SET

+4.IF YOU ARE UNSATISFIED WITH THE PERFORMANCE ONT HE TEST SET YOU CAN GO BACK AND ADJUCST YOUR MODEL PARAEMETER AND RETRAIN THE MODEL ON THE TRAINING DATA SET
+THEN EVALUATE THIS ADJUSTED MODEL BASED ON THE TEST DATA SET REPEAT THIS PROCESS A S NECESSARY .
+5. THEN WE CAN DEPLOY THE MODEL TO THE REAL WORLD
+6. THEN WE CAN DEPLOY THE MODEL AS A SERVICE ,DASHBOARD APPLICAITON ,THEN CREATED DATA PRODUCT TO PREDICT THE OUTCOME GAIN INSIGHT ON THE DATA .
 #NOW HOW TO SPLIT AND WHY TO SPLIT

 TRAIN AND TESTT SET IS THERE TO FAIRLY EVALUATE THE PERFORMANCE OF OUR MACHINE LEARNING MODEL